 There is parking at these locations so you do not need a decal and most places are open parking; however, some, like Campus Lodge, West 20, and Lexington Crossing have guest parking.

 Most places do not include all utilities–some are all inclusive besides water, some are all inclusive excluding electric, some require to pay both.

 These are, however, just some of the more popular off-campus complexes UF students seem to flock to.
 There are many more including three new apartments (College Park at Midtown, Evergreen Uptown, and Park Avenue apartments next to Celebration Pointe.
 There is also a new apartment complex scheduled to open for Fall 2020 called Liv+ Gainesville; pricing is not yet available but they are taking names for a waiting list.
-Finally, check out UF’s Off Campus Life website for more assistance.
+Finally, check out UF’s Off-Campus Life website for more assistance.